vsummet/cms230notes/labs/lab-gdb.md

 ```
 Well, duh.
 We set b to 0.

-We can allow the program to resume execution with the `continue` command (shortcut `c`) and as we expect, it crashes:
+We can allow the program to resume execution with the `continue` command (shortcut `c`).
+Continue causes the program to run until it encounters another breakpoint or it ends (crashes).
+As we expect, our program ends with a crash:
 ```
 (gdb) continue
 Continuing.